ppcl2025/google-ads-manager/docs/README.md

 **1. [01_USER_GUIDE.md](01_USER_GUIDE.md)** ⭐ **START HERE**
    - Comprehensive overview of the web app
    - System architecture and integrations
-   - All features and pages explained (including Help Center)
+   - All features and pages explained
    - Best practices and troubleshooting
    - **Read this first** to understand the entire system